MichelNivard/MCMSEM/README.md

 ## Installation

-Currently this packge is not listed on CRAN and should therefore be installed from GitHub directly.
+Currently, this package is not listed on CRAN and should therefore be installed from GitHub directly.
 ```
 library(devtools)
 install_github("https://github.com/zenabtamimy/MCMSEM")